 Why Apartments Win on Gross Yield, and What Narrows the Gap

 HOA fees offset much of that gross-yield advantage.
-For a 2-bed apartment in this market, HOA dues run around $2,297 per year, and they are not deducted from the gross figures in the table above.
+For a 2-bed apartment in this market, HOA dues run around $2,300 per year, and they are not deducted from the gross figures in the table above.
 Atlanta condo fees vary widely: a converted Midtown highrise with a pool, gym, and 24-hour concierge can bill three times what a small Brookhaven walk-up charges, and luxury Buckhead buildings sit higher again.

 HOA restrictions are the second apartment-specific risk.
-Even where city law permits short-term rental, an individual condo association can ban it outright, impose minimum stay rules, or require board approval for each guest.
+Even where city law permits short-term stays, an individual condo association can ban it outright, impose minimum stay rules, or require board approval for each guest.
 These rules can also change after you buy.
 Always read the HOA covenants and meeting minutes before purchasing an apartment you intend to rent short-term.

 The Bedroom Curve Runs in Different Directions for Houses and Apartments